-The EU General Data Protection Regulation (GDPR) will come into effect on 25th May 2018 and will require Waterford Institute of Technology to comply with all regulations.
+The EU General Data Protection Regulation (GDPR) is here and requires Waterford Institute of Technology to comply with all regulations.
 It replaces the Data Protection Directive 95/46/EC.
 It has been designed to standardise data protection laws within the EU and to give greater power to data subjects.

-The GDPR rules & regulations will apply to data of both staff & students.
+The GDPR rules & regulations apply to all individuals the Institute proceses data on.

 What It Means for WIT?

-An enhancement of regulations around the current practice of data protection (see Data Protection Rules).
+An enhancement of regulations around the current practice of data protection (see Processing Principles tab).

 What Are The Main Areas of Change?

-- Breach Notification - Mandatory Reporting to the Information Commission.
+- Breach Notification - Mandatory Reporting to the Data Protection Commissioner (72 hours)

 What Is WIT Doing To Comply?

 - Engaging in a review of policies, processes & privacy statements